PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 outer-boundary contracts before changing production.
 Continue with sequential core-only `uv` validation and complete checkpoint commits/pushes only.
 Do not create, update, reopen, or otherwise modify a pull request.

+## Fallback precision/unbound characterization checkpoint

+The refreshed 49-result inventory selects the two adjacent unconditional observations immediately after the fallback post-placeholder topology
+checkpoint: precision cleanup followed by unbound-input repair.
+Both operate on the exact `fallback_ir`; precision cleanup additionally receives no LayoutState and the current session diagnostics, while unbound repair retains its model-only contract.
+The following indexed Conv-input summary does not consume either result.

+The characterization fixes the topology phase predecessor, exact child order, ModelIR identity, no-layout precision policy, diagnostics source, complete three-mapping precision tuple, one-key unbound mapping, observation-only status, and Conv-input successor.
+Production is unchanged pending one frozen `ModelIRPassContext` and straight-line two-child owner.

+Focused characterization reports `1 passed, 1 xfailed`; the complete reference-based affected suite reports `29 passed, 1 xfailed`.
+The sole expected failure requires the intentionally absent owner module.

+At resume, implement the owner with direct public child imports, retain both lowerer compatibility wrappers and the final-primary precision route, update stale entry assertions, and run all gates sequentially.
+Commit and push only;
+do not create, update, reopen, or otherwise modify a pull request.